ingbyr/gohost/readme.md

 ## gohost

-Gohost is a simple host switcher tool supporting Linux, macOS and Windows.
+Gohost is a simple host switcher tool supporting Linux and macOS.

-**To modify the system host file gohost need running in admin mode, such as `sudo gohost` in Linux and macOS or `Admin CMD` in Windows.**
+**To modify the system host file gohost need running in admin mode, such as `sudo gohost`.

 ## Usage